codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 <img src="http://i.imgur.com/LylIn7w.png" />

 Parse is a Node.js application which is deployed onto a host such as Heroku (or AWS) and then creates an automatic API for user authentication and storing data to a MongoDB document store.
-In short, Parse has the following features included by combining the mobile SDK and back-end service:
+Parse has the following features included by combining the mobile SDK and back-end service:

- * User registration and sign-in
+ * User registration and authentication
- * Connecting to an app using Facebook
+ * Connecting user with Facebook to create a user account.
  * Creating, querying, modifying and deleting arbitrary data models
  * Makes sending push notifications easier
  * Uploading files to a server for access across clients